HawraaAtat/Starbucks-Management-System/README.md

 # Starbucks-Management-System

-This project talks about a coffee management system with a great GUI design, written in java, with some addition features ( a simple quiz game that allows employees who pass this quiz to raise their salary)
+This is a responsive java project project that talks about a coffee management system with a great GUI design, written in java, with some addition features
+( a simple quiz game that allows employees who pass this quiz to raise their salary)

 This application is divided into two parts, employees and admins